alexseungum/alexseungum/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
+## Hi!
+I'm Alex 👋
+I am a Junior at UC Berkeley, majoring in Industrial Engineering/Operations Research, with a double major in Electrical Engineering and Computer Sciences.

 ## About Me 🫡
-I am a rising third year at UC Berkeley's College of Engineering, majoring in Industrial Engineering/Operations Research, with a double major in Electrical Engineering and Computer Sciences.
-I am actively looking for internship opportunities to learn more about the intersection of hardware and software along with exploring the world of machine learning and data!

-I
+My technical interests lie in Machine Learning, Computer Architecture and Circuits.
+In my free time, I like to play the piano, video games (League, Valorant, Gachas), swim, and watch romcom anime.